microsoft/vscode-python-devicesimulator/README.md

 ### 7. Debug your project on the simulator

 1. Add breakpoints in your code
-2. Press F5 entering the debugging mode, and you can start debugging line by line!
+2. Press F5 to enter the debugging mode, and you can start debugging line by line!

 ## Commands

-Pacifica provides serval commands in the Command Palette (F1 or Ctrl + Shift + P/ Cmd + Shift + P for Mac OS) for working with \*.py files:
+Pacifica provides sereval commands in the Command Palette (F1 or Ctrl + Shift + P/ Cmd + Shift + P for Mac OS) for working with \*.py files:

 - `Pacifica: New File:` Opens an unsaved .py file with template code, also open the simulator.
 - `Pacifica: Open Simulator`: Opens the simulator in the webView